Hindmarsh Island bridge controversy: Aftermath

 In early 2002, Peter Sutton, a former head of Anthropology of the South Australian Museum, who had been unable to take a position on the claims, stated that additional evidence discovered since the von Doussa judgement had changed his view.
 "I still allow that aspects of these beliefs may have been embellished or given greater weight than before ... but the patterns and matches with earlier materials on some strands makes the overall fabrication theory insupportable."

 In September 2002, redevelopment of the Goolwa wharf, which lay adjacent the Hindmarsh Island bridge, unearthed the remains of an Aboriginal woman and child.
 The site had been claimed to have been a burial ground by the proponent Ngarrindjeri women during the Royal Commission.
 However, the Alexandrina Council decided that as the wharf was South Australia's first inland port, colonial history should take precedence over Ngarrindjeri interests and construction went ahead.
 Legal action was contemplated but after negotiations, the Alexandrina Council formally apologised to the Ngarrindjeri and entered into a Kungun Ngarrindjeri Yunnan ("Listen to Ngarrindjeri Speaking") agreement where the Council acknowledged Ngarrindjeri rights as the traditional owners of the country and their existence as an identifiable group of people with their own laws, customs, beliefs and traditions, which must be taken into consideration for any developments within the council area where the Ngarrindjeri may have rights, interests or obligations.

 On 7 July 2010, in a ceremony at the foot of the bridge, the Government of South Australia endorsed the finding that the "secret women's business" was genuine.
 Ngarrindjeri elders then led a symbolic walk across the bridge.
 Elders now believe it is acceptable for Ngarrindjeri people to use the bridge to gain access to their land and waters, but culturally and morally still reject the bridge.

+In the arts

+Kumarangk, a major theatre project written by Wotjobaluk and Ngarrindjeri playwright and screenwriter Tracey Rigney and directed by Glenn Shea and produced by Country Arts SA, was funded in the first round of the Creative Futures Fund in July 2025.
+It tells the story of the women who led community resistance against the construction of the bridge, and is guided by the cultural stewardship of the women who were involved at the time.
+There will be a performance on Country, along with an exhibition and a documentary film.